poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 I said, "Why are you reacting that way?
 Why isn't that a great accomplishment?"
 They sort of let some moments go by.
-No one wanted to break it to me until finally Snowden piped in and said, "TrueCrypt is really meant for your kid brother to be able to master.
+No one wanted to break it to me until finally Snowden piped in and said, "TrueCrypt is really meant for your little kid brother to be able to master.
 It's not all that impressive."

 [laughter from the audience]

+I remember being very deflated, and kind of going back to the drawing board.
+Well, that was six months ago.
+In the interim, the importance of security technology and privacy technology has become really central to what it is that I do